avinashkarn/avikarn.com/_posts/2020-06-26-MachineLearning_rf_glmnet.md

 share-img: /image/mlr_rf/plot11.JPG
 ---

 In this tutorial, I used two popular machine learning algorithms: `Random Forest` and `GLMnet` for `Genomic Prediction` of a quantitative trait.
 There are several machine learning R packages available, however, in this tutorial i used `caret` package.
-The objective was to develop two models: `Random forest` and `glmnet` using real data sets consisting genetic markers, that were used as `predictors` to predict a quantitative trait (names of the vairables were disguised in this tutorial), and finally, comparing the performance of the two models by testing them on a validation set.
+The objective was to develop two models: `Random forest` and `glmnet` using real data sets consisting genetic markers, that were used as `predictors` to predict a quantitative trait (names of the variables were disguised in this tutorial), and finally, comparing the performance of the two models by testing them on a validation set.

+# Data preparation

 ## Step 1. libraries and set seed